+Additionally, the politicization of the vaccine adds to the unease employers may feel when deciding whether or not to issue a vaccine mandate.
 For these reasons, many employers are likely to recommend--not require--that their employees receive the COVID-19 vaccination.

 For employers who wish to recommend vaccination strongly, there are ways to remove barriers to access, increase communication and motivate team members to take this preventative measure, similar to the methods employers use to encourage a yearly flu shot.

 The Biden administration recently announced a joint effort with several large businesses and corporations in the launch of a new initiative to persuade employers to provide financial incentives that encourage employee vaccination.
 This initiative encourages paid time off for vaccination among other bonuses or cash incentive offers.